oahmora/Personality-Comparer/README.md

 Since the user will be matched with potentially two different zodiac signs, a comparison between the two signs should be considered.
 Furthermore, for a deeper analysis, there may need to be interaction between the classes to further emphasize points of deviation.
 For this reason, we want to promote loose coupling so that deeper comparisons/analysis can be done.

  > ## Phase II

 ## Class Diagram
  > ![zodiac final project](https://user-images.githubusercontent.com/72321122/99348285-17fdc800-284e-11eb-8ac4-8cbecc7dc3e9.png)
+ >

+ >Composite:
+The inputs from the client into the Date class are taken into the ActualZodiac class, where a zodiac sign is determined according to the user's birthday.
+Afterwards, the birthday zodiac sign is compared to the quiz zodiac sign via the compareZodiac function to eventually illustrate the depth of the contrast to the user.
+The resulting zodiac signs will be output by the displayZodiac function.

+ >Mediator:
+Client input into Question class will be stored within arrays in the Score class.
+The highest score is then determined by the calculateScore function.
+The Zodiac class will determine which element class has the highest score from getTotalScore function.
+The appropriate zodiac will be output by the displayZodiac function based on the total score.

+ >Factory:
+The Water, Air, Fire and Earth element classes each correlate with the questions and score from the Zodiac class for each element.
+Signs within an element often share characteristics with one another.
+There are cases where an answer is more attributable to an element as opposed to a sign individually.
+In such cases, it is more appropriate to increment the group within an element accordingly, and therefore, the scores in each element class will increase by varying amounts.

  > ## Phase III
  > You will need to schedule a check-in with the TA (during lab hours or office hours).
 Your entire team must be present.